Join me!

 Use Mulch to Retain Moisture

 Mulch can also help to retain moisture.
 I mulch around each of the peppers with compost.
-It will also help to keep the weed population down and decrease the need to pull weeds from around the plant.
-Disturbance to the roots of your pepper plant with affect the production of peppers.
+It will also help keep the weed population down and decrease the need to pull weeds around the plant.
+Disturbance to the roots of your pepper plant affects peppers’ production.

 Stake

 Like tomatoes, peppers can get heavy and damaged when they have a lot of fruit.
 Peppers usually will require staking.
-Tie the plant to stakes with fabric or old nylons which have some give to allow room for growth.
+Tie the plant to stakes with fabric or old nylons with some give to allow room for growth.
 Twine or twist-ties will choke the stems.

 Keep Peppers Warm